ibm-cloud-docs/vpc/file_storage_vpc_mounthelper.md

 The Mount Helper makes new certificate requests every 45 minutes, as the lifetime of the certificate is 1 hour.
 The new certificate is generated before the old certificate expires to ensure seamless connection.
 The certificates are generated with the shorter life span for security reasons.

 You can use the utility for encrypted or unencrypted connections.
 For encrypted connections, the Mount Helper uses the metadata service protocol option that is set to either `http` or `https`.
 For more information, see the API reference for `metadata_service` option of [instance provisioning](/apidocs/vpc/latest#create-instance).

+## Stunnel secure connection for regional shares
+{: #fs-eit-stunnel-requirements}

+[New]{: tag-new}

+The utility installs stunnel on the compute host that's running a Linux OS.
+Stunnel needs a pem file.
+Because stunnel is used in client mode, you can use the pem that that comes with the distribution.

 ## Requirements
 {: #fs-eit-requirements}